-Finally, why not stop for a bite to eat at Le Dévonien lunch counter.
-On the menu: delicious lobster, crab, smoked salmon and shrimp sandwiches, made with local seafood.
+Finally, why not stop for a bite to eat at the Le Dévonien lunch counter.
+On the menu: delicious lobster, smoked salmon and shrimp sandwiches made with local seafood.
 Salads, soups, desserts and beverages are also available.
 Take advantage of the patio with a magnificent view.
 The lunch counter is open from mid-June to early September.

-The exhibitions and park services are open from June 19 to October 23.
+The park and exhibitions open from June to October.
 Administrative offices and the research centre are open year-round.

 - American Express